fcambus/logswan/README.md

 ```
 # Logswan [![Build Status][1]][2]

 Logswan is a fast Web log analyzer using probabilistic data structures.
+It is
-It is targeted at very large log files, typically APIs logs.
-It has constant memory usage regardless of the log file size, and takes approximatively 4MB of RAM.
+targeted at very large log files, typically APIs logs.
+It has constant memory
+usage regardless of the log file size, and takes approximatively 4MB of RAM.

-Unique visitors counting is performed using two HyperLogLog counters (one for IPv4, and another one for IPv6), providing a relative accuracy of 0.10%.
-String representations of IP addresses are used and preferred as they offer better precision.
+Unique visitors counting is performed using two HyperLogLog counters (one for
+IPv4, and another one for IPv6), providing a relative accuracy of 0.10%.
+String representations of IP addresses are used and preferred as they offer
+better precision.

-Project design goals include : speed, memory-usage efficiency, and keeping the code as simple as possible.
+Project design goals include: speed, memory-usage efficiency, and keeping the
+code as simple as possible.

-Logswan is **opinionated software** :
+Logswan is **opinionated software**:

-- It only supports the Common Log Format, in order to keep the parsing code simple.
-It can of course process the Combined Log Format as well (referer and user agent fields will be discarded)
+- It only supports the Common Log Format, in order to keep the parsing code
+  simple.
+It can of course process the Combined Log Format as well (referer
+  and user agent fields will be discarded)
-- It does not split results per day, but log files can be split prior to being processed
+- It does not split results per day, but log files can be split prior to
+  being processed
-- Input file size and bandwidth usage are reported in bytes, there are no plans to format or round them
+- Input file size and bandwidth usage are reported in bytes, there are no
+  plans to format or round them

 ## Features

-Currently implemented features :
+Currently implemented features:

 - Counting bandwidth used
 - Counting number of processed lines / invalid lines